mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## February 2024 (#feb-2024)

-* Information has been added on how to personalize offers' representations based on context data [Read more](../offers/offer-library/add-representations.md#context-data)
+* Information has been added on how to personalize offers' representations based on context data.
+[Read more](../offers/offer-library/add-representations.md#context-data)

 ## January 2024 {#jan-2024}